runar-labs/runar-swift/swift-transporter/RUST_VS_SWIFT_COMPARISON.md

 ## Overview
 This document provides a comprehensive comparison between the Rust (`runar-rust/runar-node/src/network/transport/quic_transport.rs`) and Swift (`swift-transporter/Sources/RunarTransporter/NetworkQuicTransporter.swift`) QUIC transport implementations.
 The goal is to identify all discrepancies that need to be resolved for the two implementations to communicate with each other.

+> Process directive: For every task, always verify the exact behavior in the Rust implementation before making changes in Swift.
+Do not guess or assume.
+Reference file: `/Users/rafael/dev/runar-rust/runar-node/src/network/transport/quic_transport.rs`.

 ## Critical Discrepancies

 ### 1. Message Encoding Format